hackrack/javascript/week_3/d4/notes/interview_tips.md

 Like any interview, you want to put your best foot forward on a bootcamp interview.
 Bootcamps aren't just looking for candidates with technical skill alone.
 Bring positive energy and be enthusiastic about coding.
 Top candidates are friendly and fun to work with.
-By applying to a coding bootcamp you have shown that you interested to code for a living, so you should have some passion for this work!
+By applying to a coding bootcamp you have shown that you are interested to code for a living, so you should have some passion for this work!

 ### Read and Understand the Problem